Start Printed Page 50711

 - Reporting and recordkeeping requirements

-For the reasons set forth in the preamble, 7 CFR part 966 is proposed to be amended as follows:
+For the reasons set forth in the preamble, 7 CFR part 966 is amended as follows:

 PART 966—TOMATOES GROWN IN FLORIDA